grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-data-source-backend-plugin.md

 You now have a new data source instance of your plugin that is ready to use in a dashboard:

-1. Create a new dashboard and add a new panel
+1. Create a new dashboard and add a new panel.
 1. In the query tab, select the data source you just created.
 1. A line graph is rendered with one series consisting of two data points.
 1. Save the dashboard.